Last Updated on June 18, 2022

 Blarney Castle, Ireland

-Have you ever been stuck for words and wish you weren’t?
+Have you ever been stuck for words and wished you weren’t?
 Well, by visiting magical castles in Ireland like this one, this may never be a problem again.
 There is a magical stone located in a beautiful castle in Blarney in southern Ireland that legend has it will bestow those who kiss it with the “gift of the gab”.
-Meaning, if you kiss it, you will never be stuck for words again.
+Meaning, that if you kiss it, you will never be stuck for words again.

 Kissing the Blarney Stone is one of the main reasons thousands of visitors flock to Blarney Castle every year.
 This castle is situated about 20 minutes from Cork, Blarney Castle is a medieval ruined castle, at the top of which lies the Blarney Stone.
 Those wishing to kiss the stone must climb 99 steps to the top of the castle, lie backward, and with the help of staff, reach backward and down to kiss the stone, upside-down.
 This in itself is a feat but if legend holds true, as mentioned you will be bestowed with the gift of the gab.